Sergei Vasilyevich Kerov: Life

 Kerov was born in 1946 in Leningrad (now St. Petersburg).
 His father Vasily Kerov was a teacher for analytical chemistry at a university in Leningrad and his mother Marianna Nikolayeva was an expert in seed physiology.

 Kerov studied at the Saint Petersburg State University.
 He obtained a PhD in 1975 under the supervision of Anatoly Vershik.
 He was then a professor at various universities in St. Petersburg, including the Herzen Pedagogical University and the University of Saint Petersburg.
 From 1993 he did research at the Steklov Institute of Mathematics in St. Petersburg.
 In 1994 he received a Sc.D.
 (Doctor of Science) from the Steklov Institute for his work Asymptotic Representation Theory of the Symmetric Group, with Applications to Analysis.
 From 1995 he was a professor at the University of Saint Petersburg.

 In 2000 he died of a brain tumor.

 Work

-A list of Kerovs scientific articles was published in the Journal of Mathematical Sciences.
+A list of Kerov's scientific articles was published in the Journal of Mathematical Sciences.